thorsteneckel/guard-symlink/README.md

 Available options:

-* :cmd - an Array of files that should get ignored.
+* :ignore - an Array of files that should get ignored.

 ## Contributing